FairCMS: Cloud Media Sharing with Fair Copyright Protection

 \subsection{Parameter Setting}

-We use four different gray scale uncompressed $8$ bit images as the shared media, each with a resolution of $512 \times 512$ pixels.
-As shown in Fig.~\ref{fig:aspecost1}, the contents of the four images are {Baboon, Pirate, Lena, and Car} respectively.
-For each image, vector ${\mathbf{m}}$ is obtained by performing $8 \times 8$ discrete cosine transform (DCT) on the image and arranging the DCT coefficients in zig-zag order.
-We set the variance ${\sigma_E}$ of E-LUT as $10^6$, the length $T$ of LUTs as $1000$, the fingerprint length $L$ as $50$, the parameter $S$ as $4$, and the number of users $K$ as $500$.
-The quantization of E-LUT, W-LUT and ${\mathbf{m}}$ is done by the fixed point representation method \cite{bianchi2014ttp}.
-In the experiments, E-LUT is quantified with $14$ bits for the magnitude part and $4$ bits for the fractional part, WLUT is quantified with $2$ bits for the magnitude part and $4$ bits for the fractional part, and ${\mathbf{m}}$ is quantified with $12$ bits for the magnitude part and $4$ bits for the fractional part.
-The purpose of quantization is mainly to support homomorphic operations in the ciphertext domain.
-We carry out the simulation experiments with a PC with an Intel Core i$7-8700$ processor and $16$ GB of RAM.
+{We use four gray scale images as the shared media content (excluding the experiments in Figs. \ref{fig13}(b), \ref{fig14}, and \ref{fig15}(b), as well as Table \ref{my-Table5}), each with a resolution of $512 \times 512$ pixels.} As shown in Fig.~\ref{fig:aspecost1}, the contents of the four images are Baboon, Pirate, Lena, and Car, respectively.
+For each image, the vector ${\mathbf{m}}$ is obtained by performing $8 \times 8$ discrete cosine transform (DCT) on the image and arranging the DCT coefficients in zig-zag order.
+We set the variance ${\sigma_E}^2$ of a E-LUT as $10^6$, the length $T$ of LUTs as $1000$, the length $L$ of fingerprints as $50$, the parameter $S$ as $4$, and the number $K$ of users as $200$. {Moreover, to support encryption algorithm and homomorphic operations, E-LUT, $\sigma_W$, and ${\mathbf{m}}$ is quantized via the fixed point representation manner \cite{bianchi2014ttp}.} Specifically, only the E-LUT and $\sigma_W$ are quantized in the AFP scheme and FairCMS-I, and ${\mathbf{m}}$ is additionally quantized in FairCMS-II.
+In the experiments, the quantization is done with $15$ bits for the magnitude part and $5$ bits for the fractional part. {The performance test of watermarking is implemented by Matlab, and the efficiency test of cryptography is implemented by JavaScript and Python.} The experimental equipment is a desktop computer with an Intel Core i$7-8700$ processor and $16$ GB of RAM.